acidgenomics/docker/README.md

 ## Build all versions of an image

-Here's how to build all versions of an image:

 ```sh
 # [1] image
 ./bin/docker-build-all-tags basejump
 ```

 ## Tag build as latest

-Here's how to tag a versioned build as `latest`:

 ```sh
 # [1] image  [2] source_tag  [3] dest_tag